-The Capability Maturity Model is a methodology to assess and improve an organization’s software development processes.
+The Capability Maturity Model (CMM) is a methodology to assess and improve an organization’s software development processes.
 It provides a framework for organizations to evaluate their current practices, identify areas for improvement and systematically enhance their software development capabilities.

-What Are the Capability Maturity Model Levels?
+What Is the Capability Maturity Model (CMM)?

-5 Capability Maturity Model Levels
+Five Capability Maturity Model (CMM) Levels

 CMM defines five levels of process maturity, each representing a stage of growth in organizational processes.